impl#

 Concepts:

-• job: a high-level description of a job, the similar task on different
+• use case: a high-level description of a job, the similar task on different

 items will be grouped into one job. job_id is the unique identifier for a job.